 Bus transportation is available throughout the resort to get to the parks, and boat transportation will take you to the Magic Kingdom, the Wilderness Lodge or the Contemporary Resort.
 There are two swimming pools, one with a themed slide and a kiddie area; and plenty of playgrounds.
 You can play tennis, shuffleboard, arcade games; rent a canoe, a bicycle or a golf cart; visit the petting farm, or go horseback riding.
 The stable is located in the campground that houses the horses used on Main Street and for the hay ride – you can even watch a blacksmith making horseshoes in the blacksmith shop!
 There are two stores to buy supplies and gifts, a bike and walking trail throughout the property, and even an exercise trail through the woods that leads to The Wilderness Lodge.

 At night, you can view the fireworks at the Magic Kingdom down in the dock area.
 They pipe in the music!
 There’s even a special water pageant each evening that circles the resorts on the lake in the Magic Kingdom area.
 With all there is to do at the campground, you may find yourself trying to squeeze in a few days at the parks!

-Click here for a map of Ft.
-Wilderness: Ft Wilderness
+Click here to see a map of the resort and a floor plan of the rooms: Ft Wilderness